Gazza7205/cloud-workshop-labs/lab-exercise7.md

 ```

 ### Update the Gateway
-Now that we've configured our Gateway Custom Resource to make Gateway Observable we can now send the updated manifest into Kubernetes.
+Apply the changes made to Gateway custom resource.
 The Layer7 Operator will then reconcile our new desired state with reality.

 1. Update the Gateway CR
 ```